greyhats13/phl-store/README.md

 The cluster has a managed node group for critical workloads that require high reliability.
 These nodes:

-- Run on On-Dem& instances to ensure stability during normal traffic conditions.
+- Run on On-Demand instances to ensure stability during normal traffic conditions.
 - Have a fixed size (2 nodes) to avoid disruption from frequent scaling events.

 For handling dynamic workloads, the cluster relies on Karpenter.
-Karpenter automatically provisions nodes based on dem&, offering rapid scaling & cost efficiency.
+Karpenter automatically provisions nodes based on demand, offering rapid scaling & cost efficiency.
 This separation of critical & dynamic workloads ensures stability while maintaining flexibility.

 ### Storage & Volume Management